InigoEHowe/WhatsappHedonometer/README.md

 2. A line plot for the average length of messages sent against the date for each user (optional)
 3. A Hedonometer line plot showing the average happiness of words used in the time period against the date.
 4. A series line plots for each user of how often a word is used in a given period.
 With the set of words specified in the input.
-5. A Wordcloud for each user showing the most common words used colured according to how happy each word is.
+5. A Wordcloud for each user showing the most common words used, colured according to how happy each word is.
-6. A Wordcloud for how many more times a word is used compared to the other userfor each user coloured  according to how happy each word is.
+6. A Wordcloud for how many more times a word is used compared to the other user for each user, coloured  according to how happy each word is.

 ## REQUIRMENTS
 - pandas